Discover the common reasons behind fuel pump failure, such as lack of and overheating, and find out how to keep your fuel pump in top condition.

 Overheating

 Fuel pumps are designed to operate within a specific temperature range, and overheating can cause them to malfunction.
 High temperatures can cause the fuel to vaporize inside the pump, leading to a loss of pressure and fuel delivery issues.
 Additionally, overheating can accelerate the breakdown of internal components, reducing the pump’s lifespan.
-To prevent overheating, make sure your vehicle’s cooling system is functioning properly and avoid driving in extreme heat conditions for extended periods.
+To overheating, make sure your vehicle’s cooling system is functioning properly and avoid driving in extreme heat conditions for extended periods.

 Effects of Low Fuel Levels on Fuel Pump